Complex Saddles of Charged-AdS Gravitational partition function: AdS Schwarzschild black hole in dimension

 where we define \beq \tanh \theta = \sqrt{1-\frac{\beta^2}{\beta_{\rm max}^2}}\, . \eeq It is worth highlighting that the regularity condition is satisfied for all $\beta$ and is not restricted only to $\beta<\beta_{\rm max}$ where we have real black hole solutions.

 If one computes the Kretschmann scalar (see appendix \ref{sec:curvature_scalar}), then for such configurations we have

-From eq (\ref{eq:K_explicit_1}), it is evident that at $r=0$, $K(r=0)$ blows up in $d\geq 3$, signifying the presence of curvature singularity irrespective of whether $r_+$ is real or complex (which happens for $\bt>\bt_{\rm max}$).
-For $\bt>\bt_{\rm max}$, these saddle configurations are singularities without a horizon, a naked singularity.
-Such naked singularities are solutions of Einstein's equations.
+From eq (\ref{eq:K_explicit_1}), it is evident that at $r=0$, $K(r=0)$ blows up in $d\geq 3$, signifying the presence of curvature singularity irrespective of whether $r_+$ is real (for $\beta<\beta_{\rm max}$) or complex (which happens for $\bt>\bt_{\rm max}$).
+The real saddles describe the Euclidean cigar geometries, while in the Lorentzian continuation, they correspond to a black-hole with a singularity hidden behind the horizon.
+On the other hand, for complex saddles things are different.
+Their Lorentzian continuation correspond to naked singularities.
+Such naked singularities are also solutions of Einstein's equations.

 In the following subsections, we will study the partition function for various regimes of $\bt$, analysing the saddle configurations, their dominance and relevance, and compute the partition function using the methods of Picard-Lefschetz.
-To do so, we will need to compute study the argument of the exponent in eq. (\ref{eq:can_partion_ads_bh}) at the various saddles. $\mathcal{I}(r_+)$ at various saddles is given by
+To do so, we would need to study the argument of the exponent in eq. (\ref{eq:can_partion_ads_bh}) at the various saddles. $\mathcal{I}(r_+)$ at various saddles is given by

 From here we see that for thermal-AdS saddle $\mathcal{I}(r_+=0)=0$.
 For $\bt\leq \bt_{\rm max}$, $\mathcal{I}(r_+)$ at other two saddles $r_+^\pm$ is purely real as $\theta$ is purely real.
 For $\bt> \bt_{\rm max}$, $\theta \to i\tilde{\theta}$, becomes purely imaginary quantity with $\tilde{\theta}$ being real, leading to complex $\mathcal{I}(r_+)$ at the two complex saddles which correspond to naked-singularity.